Become A Member

 We develop and deliver unique and valuable programming that builds the leadership skills and knowledge base of emerging foundation professionals.
 We provide formal and informal career coaching, professional development, and other boosters for your career.
 We connect you with other EPIP members working across the field of philanthropy and nonprofits.
 We dissolve the boundaries that can make it difficult to start careers in philanthropy and grow within them.

-For over fifteen years, EPIP has been a place for emerging leaders to learn, grow and advance.
+For over twenty years, EPIP has been a place for emerging leaders to learn, grow and advance.

 Today, the needs of our members and the times we live in call upon us to elevate our vision.